IB Math AI SL Syllabus

 4.9 Normal Distribution

-Properties of normal curve.
+- Properties of normal curve and diagrammatic representation

-Normal probability calculations using technology.
+- Normal probability calculations using technology

-Inverse normal calculations.
+- Inverse normal calculations

 4.10 Spearman’s Rank Correlation

-Spearman’s rank correlation coefficient r_s.
+- Spearman’s rank correlation coefficient rs

-Awareness of Pearson vs Spearman correlation.
+- Awareness of Pearson vs Spearman correlation

-Effect of outliers.
+- Effect of outliers

 4.11 Hypothesis Testing

-Null and alternative hypotheses: H₀ and H₁
+- Null and alternative hypotheses: H0 and H1

-Significance levels, p-values.
+- Significance levels, p-values

-Chi-square test: independence, goodness of fit.
+- Chi-square test (χ2): independence, goodness of fit

-t-test: comparing two population means.
+- t-test: comparing two population means

-One-tailed and two-tailed tests.
+- One-tailed and two-tailed tests

 Topic 5: Calculus